itthinx/affiliates-translations/README.md

 Translation template repository for the Affiliates plugins.

-Use the .pot file to derive a translation .po file, for example use affiliates-x.y.z.pot to derive affiliates-de_DE.po for your the German language and Germany.
+Use the .pot file to derive a translation .po file, for example use affiliates-x.y.z.pot to derive affiliates-de_DE.po for the German language in Germany.

 Use poedit or run